 A great question and one that is kind of ever-changing.
 But some of my top picks right now include Emergency Contact by Mary H.K Choi, Turtles All the Way Down by John Green, Watch Over Me by Nina LaCour, Hell Followed With Us by Andrew Joseph White, The Magic Fish by Trung Le Nguyen, and On Writing by Stephen King.
 And I also have tattoos based on Jane Eyre by Charlotte Brontë and The Bell Jar by Sylvia Plath, so I’ve always got to include those as well!

 Such a good question!
-Some of my all-time favorites are Crimson Peak, Jennifer’s Body, Grave Encounters (both 1 & 2), Get Out, A Nightmare on Elm Street, Scream, Halloween, and Zodiac!
+Some of my all-time favorites are Crimson Peak, Jennifer’s Body, the entire Saw franchise, Grave Encounters (both 1 & 2), Get Out, A Nightmare on Elm Street, Scream, Halloween, and Zodiac!

 For better or worse, I am a product of my teenager Twilight obsession and was aggressively Team Edward.
 While I definitely have more criticism of those stories now, I still turn to the movies as my go-to comfort films.
 Growing up, I also adored the books The Silver Kiss by Annette Curtis Klause and Demon in My View by Amelia Atwater-Rhodes.
 More recently, I’ve been obsessed with What We Do in the Shadows (both the show and the movie!), Only Lovers Left Alive, Fright Night (specifically the 2011 remake), and A Girl Walks Home Alone at Night.
 And I also will say that the song "Vampires Will Never Hurt You" by My Chemical Romance has some truly gorgeous storytelling in it!